MarineEvoEcoLab/EecSeq/Protocol.md

 |End repair and A-tailing 2|65 °C|30 min|
 |Hold|10 °C | ∞|

-* Notes
-  * A heated lid is required for this incubation.
-If possible, set the temperature of the lid at 85°C, instead of the usual ~105°C.
-  * If proceeding to the adapter ligation reaction setup without any delay, the reaction may be cooled to 20°C instead of 4°C.
+ _Note: If proceeding to the adapter ligation reaction setup without any delay, the reaction may be cooled to 20°C instead of 10°C_

 ### Adapter ligation

-* Dilute adapter stocks to the appropriate concentration, as outlined below:
+1. Dilute adapter stocks to the appropriate concentration, as outlined below:

 |Fragmented DNA| Adapter stock concentration | Adapter:insert molar ratio|
 |--------------|-----------------------------|---------------------------|